-- Plastic waste like milk covers, plastic covers are segregated at the source and are disposed by selling it to the vendors who are involved in recycling the plastic covers into granules as shown in the Figure 3 below for the manufacture of dust bins made from recycled plastic. - ❖ Major quantum of PET bottles is diverted to the architecture department for sustainable building research as shown in Figure 4.
+- Plastic waste like milk covers, plastic covers are segregated at the source and are disposed by selling it to the vendors who are involved in recycling the plastic covers are diverted to recyclers to be converted into granules below for the manufacture of dust bins made from recycled plastic. - Major quantum of PET bottles is diverted to the architecture department for sustainable building research and a portion of it is diverted for collection of oil samples for biodiesel production and storage of produced bidiesel.

-Figure 3 Plastic granules from milk cover
+Plastic granules from milk cover